 5) Collect used plastic bags for us.
 Fun colors are most welcome.
 Bags flattened out for us make us extra happy.
 And to donate them as already made plarn is our dream come true (see number 1).

 6) Donate sewing machines and equipment.
 Our latest endeavor is to salvage fabric destined for the landfill and to make reusable cloth totes to encourage people to stop using single-use plastic bags!
-Help us build up our equipment – especially desired is a professional surger and an iron/ironing board.
+Help us build up our equipment using our Amazon wish list.

 Check out this video to learn about our project: